Best Day Trips from Berlin: Top 10 Weekend Trips from Berlin (Germany)

 If you love to do something lively, you can also hire rowing boats, and there is no lack of options for swimming and diving boards.
 You can quickly set up your camp in various areas.
 So, if you want something more for a getaway, you can head along the lake for more calmness and peace.

 Hamburg is easily accessible from the capital by train.
-If you want something different in the natural scene but want to stay connected to the urban life, Hamburg is probably the best choice for you.
+If you want something different in the natural scene but want to stay connected to urban life, Hamburg is probably the best choice for you.
 Being a port city, it is different from Berlin.
 To start an entertaining trip, it has got more than enough.

 Hamburg has a lively environment to soak on when you wander around the boats tied in the harbor or witness the famous fish market.
 It is the second-largest city in Germany in 2015 which is well deserved to earn the status of UNESCO World Heritage.
-To enjoy something more exciting, you can explore the Heide Park to feel the thrill of steel and wooden rollercoaster ride.
+To enjoy something more exciting, you can explore the Heide Park to feel the thrill of steel and a wooden rollercoaster ride.

 Brandenburg an der Havel